Nehalaxmi Iyer: Personal life

 She is born and brought up in Mumbai.

-She married her long term boyfriend Rudraysh Joshii on February 26, 2024 with South Indian and Marathi rituals.
+She married her long term boyfriend Rudraysh Joshii on 26 February 2024 with South Indian and Marathi rituals.

 Career

 Nehlaxmi Joshi started her acting career at the age of 2 with advertisements.
 Her first TV show as a child artist was Banegi Apni Baat on Zee TV.
-She was seen in the role of Najma in Zee TV's Qubool Hai.
+After doing numerous roles, She was seen in the role of Najma in Zee TV's Qubool Hai.
 She played Surbhi in Sasural Simar Ka on Colors.